Code-Institute-Submissions/the_appleshop_reloaded/README.md

 * needs to be executed again to feed the new database with model and user information.

 # S3 bucket creation

+In order to create a S3 bucket for hosting of media- and static files, please create an account on www.aws.amazon.com.

 ## S3 section: